ministryofjustice/moj-frontend/docs/design-system-benefits.md

 This frees up teams to focus on unique and complex problems.

-## Get multidisciplinary input
+## 4. Get multidisciplinary input

 A building block with an [‘official’ status](/design-system-statuses/) has been worked on by a central, multidisciplinary team.
-This is a content designer, interaction designer, frontend developer, accessibility specialist, design system lead and delivery manager.
+This is a content designer, interaction designer, frontend developer and accessibility specialist.

-You can expect them to be thoroughly and clearly documented, with a distinct visual style, interaction standard and code semantics.
+You can expect the building blocks to be thoroughly and clearly documented, with the consistent visual style of GOV.UK, an interaction standard and code semantics.

 ## How to help develop the Design System